Game Changing Employees - People Development Magazine

 • Constructive attitudinal capabilities such as perseverance, conscientiousness, openness, and agility to tackle complex challenges;

-• The aptitude to always be learning and affect change for the better;
+• The aptitude to always be learning and effect change for the better.

 Why Employees Fail

-Human resources professionals and astute managers know that employees must have the requisite technical expertise.
-Yet, rarely do employees fail in their roles because of their lack of technical expertise.
-Game changing employees who join with the requisite technical foundation can learn other technical skills to augment what they already know.
+Human resources professionals and astute managers recognise that employees must possess the necessary technical expertise.
+Yet, employees rarely fail in their roles due to a lack of technical knowledge.
+Game-changing employees who join with the requisite technical foundation can acquire additional technical skills to augment their existing knowledge.

 The reality is that most employees don’t fail in their jobs because of their technical ability.
-They fail because of deficiencies in other capabilities such as communication and interpersonal skills along with the deep-seated factors of attitude and aptitude to learn, grow and adapt.
+They fail due to deficiencies in other capabilities, such as communication and interpersonal skills, as well as the deep-seated factors of attitude and aptitude to learn, grow, and adapt.

 Shifting Our Selection Focus